jaredpalmer/formik/docs/api/field.md

 You can run independent field-level validations by passing a function to the `validate` prop.
 The function will respect the `validateOnBlur` and `validateOnChange` config/props specified in the `<Field>'s` parent `<Formik>` / `withFormik`.
-This function can be either be synchronous or asynchronous:
+This function can either be synchronous or asynchronous:

 - Sync: if invalid, return a `string` containing the error message or return `undefined`.